-Students who are blind or have low vision, as well as those who are sighted, share similar concerns when preparing to attend college for the first time.
+Students who are blind or visually impaired, as well as those who are sighted, share similar concerns when preparing to attend college for the first time.
 If they are properly prepared, college can be an exciting and positive experience, but if they are not adequately prepared, college can not only be frustrating, but may lead to unexpected failures.
 For most students, going away to college will be the first time they have truly been out on their own.
 There are many things they must do to succeed academically and socially.
-College students must learn new systems, decide on majors, register for class, find their way around a completely new campus environment, meet new people – students, faculty and administrators, make new friends, adjust to a newfound freedom, manage their time, and determine all they need to do to keep up with a heavy academic load, complete their assignments, get good grades and pass their courses.
+College students must learn new systems, decide on majors, register for class, and find their way around a completely new campus environment.
+They must also meet new people – students, faculty, and administrators, make new friends, adjust to newfound freedom, manage their time, and determine all they need to do to keep up with a heavy academic load, complete their assignments, get good grades and pass their courses.

-Students who are blind or have low vision share all these concerns and a few more which are unique to their visual impairment.
-They have to become self-advocates with faculty, order accessible textbooks early, figure out how to make a chemistry class accessible, and manage time with the additional challenges that using Assistive Technology (AT) can bring.
+Students who are blind or visually impaired share all these concerns and a few more that are unique to their visual impairment.
+They have to become self-advocates with faculty, order accessible textbooks early, figure out how to make a chemistry class accessible and manage time with the additional challenges that using Assistive Technology (AT)can bring.
 They may need an orientation and mobility specialist to work with them on routes around campus.
-They need to develop a plan to manage the reading work load, find and hire readers if necessary, set up and utilize AT, negotiate a crowded food court, arrange for special testing conditions, get a ride to the grocery store, and find a date for the football game.
+They need to develop a plan to manage their reading workload and find and hire readers if necessary.
+They also need to set up and utilize AT, negotiate a crowded food court, arrange for special testing conditions, get a ride to the grocery store, and find a date for the football game.
 How will they deal with these and other issues?
 What support systems will they have when they leave home, possibly for the first time?

-If well prepared, when they arrive at college they have already visited the campus at least twice, once when they were looking at schools, and again with their orientation and mobility specialist to learn their primary routes around campus.
-If offered, they may have already attended a freshman orientation and met with staff from the Office for Disabled Students.
+If they planned ahead, when arriving at college, they would have already visited the campus at least twice.
+Once, when they were looking at schools, and again with their orientation and mobility specialist to learn their primary routes around campus.
+If offered, they may have already attended a freshman orientation and met with the staff from the Office for Disabled Students.
 They have the AT they need and know how to use it.
-They have good independent living skills, and have already worked with the Office for Disabled Students in areas where they may need assistance, like testing accommodations, and contacted their roommate over the summer.
-They have also learned strong self-advocacy skills during middle school and high school and have a clear sense of self-determination which will enable them to get through all the new challenges college brings.
+They have good independent living skills.
+They have already worked with the Disability Services Office in areas where they may need assistance, like testing accommodations, and contacted their roommate over the summer.
+They have also learned strong self-advocacy skills during middle and high school and have a clear sense of self-determination, enabling them to get through all the new challenges college brings.

-This Transition Activity Calendar designed by The National Research and Training Center on Blindness and Low Vision (NRTC) at Mississippi State University lists tasks which students who are blind or have low vision need to complete as early as middle school in order to be ready to attend college.
-From taking the right high school courses, to learning to use the most appropriate assistive technology, to career exploration and finding the colleges best suited to the selected course of study, to what the student is looking for in campus life, the demands of good preparation start early and continue through 12th grade and the summer before the first Fall semester of college.
+This Transition Activity Calendar, designed by the National Research and Training Center on Blindness and Low Vision at Mississippi State University (NRTC), lists tasks that students who are blind or visually impaired need to complete as early as middle school to be ready to attend college.
+From taking the right courses to learning to use appropriate assistive technology, to career exploration and finding the colleges best suited to the intended course of study, to campus life considerations, the demands of good preparation start early and continue through 12th grade and the summer before the fall semester when college starts.

 The Expanded Core Curriculum